SP introduces ‘Election Mitra’ for efficient election management

 This tool aims to aid various stakeholders in accessing necessary election-related information quickly and authentically through natural human language interaction.

 Election Mitra encompasses data from over 25,750 pages of source literature, including election-related manuals, handbooks, compendiums, and circulars.
-It also includes police-related literature such as major criminal laws (IPC, CrPC, IEA), AP police manual, and documents like draft SOPs for police investigations.
+It also includes police-related literature such as major criminal laws (IPC, CrPC, IEA), Andhra Pradesh police manual, and documents like draft standard operating procedures (SOPs) for police investigations.

+Users can access the tool via a web portal using authenticated login credentials, and the system interprets natural human language queries, generating responses based on its data.

+The AI tool benefits various officials engaged in election management, police officers, election observers, legal advisers, and common citizens interested in learning about the election process.